SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

 ## Goal

-- Create sample code for a blog post showing TDD on the UI using React.
+- (T) Create sample code for a blog post showing TDD on the UI using React.
 75%
-- See how it is done in React.
+- (P) See how it is done in React.
 Done.
-- Is it good enough/fast enough not to separate the UI and the model?
+- (P) Is it good enough/fast enough not to separate the UI and the model?
 Yes.
-- Is it unit test?
+- (P) Is it unit test?
 Not an important question.
 No. Feels like Micro test.
 Yes.
--

 ## Sessions